Cognigy/Documentation/docs/insights/global-filters.md

 5. _(Optional)_ Activate the **Negate** option to select the Locales you don't want to include in your analysis.
 All Locales except the selected ones will be considered for analysis.
 6. _(Optional)_ To view only selected options, click ![filter](../_assets/icons/filter.svg) in the **Type to search** field.
 7. _(Optional)_ To reset the search results, click **x** in the **Type to search** field.
-8. Click **Apply** to confirm and activate the filter settings.
+8. Click **Apply** to activate the filter settings.
 All dashboards and explorers will then display the data according to your selection.

 ## Share Insights URL with Filters